scitt-community/governance/org-docs/CHARTER.md

 ## 1. Mission

+Work as a community to promote interoperable applications and services that use (but are not in themselves) IETF SCITT standards.

 >TBD as the first order of business of the [SCITT Steering Committee](./STEERING-COMMITTEE.md)

 [Set out mission of the Organization].